wlbr/wlbr.github.io/_posts/blog/2015-01-20-sitemapms.md

 date: 2015-01-20
 ---

 I did a rework of my [archery club's](https://www.bsc-karlsruhe.de) homepage and decided to use a content management system called [CMS Made Simple](https://www.cmsmadesimple.org/) or, shorter, CmsMS.
-It did not generate a goog sitemap automatically.
+It did not generate a google sitemap automatically.
 Yet another plugin just did not seem to work.

 Well, so I wrote a simple sitemap generator.
 It connects to the database of the content management system and creates a sitemap.xml file.
-The hiararchy of the pages in the menu drives the priority in the sitemap.
+The hierarchy of the pages in the menu drives the priority in the sitemap.
 It can be run frequently as a cronjob.

-It reads a file named  .sitemapms.ini that resides in the home directory of the user running the tool and takes a number of command line switches.
+It reads a file named  .sitemapms.ini that resides in the home directory of the user running the tool and takes some command-line switches.

 Configuration:
 ```ini